axelyamel/tcg-autotuning/README.md

 Tensor-Contraction Generator and Autotuning
 ===========================================

-The Tensor-Contraction generator is a Python program which generate C code based on a TC input.
-The TCG input is based on the Tensor-Contration Engine and Build To Order BLAS.
-It also generates a CUDA-CHiLL script, which can be use with the C code to transform it into CUDA code through CUDA-CHiLL.
+The Tensor-Contraction generator is a Python program that generates C code based on a simplified input.
+The TCG input is based on the Tensor-Contration Engine and Build To Order BLAS to create a simple interface that can be extended to every single user.

+The core of this framework is to generate CUDA code that run in NVIDIA GPUs.
+This code contains loop transformations, created by using Autotuning techniques, to achieve performance and better use of the features provided by the device.
+This is done by generating CUDA-CHiLL script, which are scripts that presents the transformations to be perform over a C code and produce CUDA code.
+This scripts can be use with the CHiLL compiler (http://ctop.cs.utah.edu).

 Developer: